Angioplasty: Coronary angioplasty

 A coronary angiogram (an X-ray with radio-opaque contrast in the coronary arteries) that shows the left coronary circulation.
 The distal left main coronary artery (LMCA) is in the left upper quadrant of the image.
-Its main branches (also visible) are the left circumflex artery (LCX), which courses top-to-bottom initially and then toward the centre-bottom, and the left anterior descending (LAD) artery, which courses from left-to-right on the image and then courses down the middle of the image to project underneath the distal LCX.
+Its main branches (also visible) are the left circumflex artery (LCX), which courses top to bottom initially and then toward the centre-bottom, and the left anterior descending (LAD) artery, which courses from left to right on the image and then down the middle of the image to project underneath the distal LCX.
 The LAD, as is usual, has two large diagonal branches, which arise at the centre-top of the image and course toward the centre-right of the image.

-A coronary angioplasty is a therapeutic procedure to treat the stenotic (narrowed) coronary arteries of the heart found in coronary heart disease.
-These stenotic segments of the coronary arteries arise due to the buildup of cholesterol-laden plaques that form in a condition known as atherosclerosis.
-A percutaneous coronary intervention, or coronary angioplasty with stenting, is a non-surgical procedure used to improve the blood flow to the heart.
+A coronary angioplasty is a therapeutic procedure used to treat stenotic (narrowed) coronary arteries of the heart in coronary heart disease.
+These stenotic segments arise due to the buildup of cholesterol-laden plaques that form in a condition known as atherosclerosis.
+A percutaneous coronary intervention, or coronary angioplasty with stenting, is a non-surgical procedure used to improve blood flow to the heart.

-Coronary angioplasty is indicated for coronary artery diseases such as unstable angina, NSTEMI, STEMI and spontaneous coronary artery perforation.
-Percutaneous coronary intervention for stable coronary disease has been shown to significantly relieve symptoms such as angina, or chest pain, thereby improving functional limitations and quality of life.
+Coronary angioplasty is indicated for coronary artery diseases such as unstable angina, NSTEMI, STEMI, and spontaneous coronary artery perforation.
+Percutaneous coronary intervention for stable coronary disease has been shown to relieve symptoms such as angina, or chest pain, thereby improving functional limitations and quality of life.